 The goal of this metric is to understand the percentage of suppliers who are sending your company electronic invoices so that you are equipped to deal with them, whether it’s through the invoice capture capabilities of an AP automation solution or through ERP integration.
 Electronic invoices are cheaper and quicker to process and encouraging suppliers to send e-invoices helps keep overall costs down.

-8. Payables Aging or Days Payable Outstanding
+8. Payables Aging or Days Payable Outstanding (DPO)

 Accounts Payable x Number of Days ÷ Cost of Goods Sold (COGS) = DPO

 This is a metric that tells you the average number of days it takes for your company to pay back your suppliers for services rendered.
-A high Days Payable Outstanding (DPO) can be advantageous to a company’s cash flow because it means extra cash-on-hand for short term activities, but it can also mean that you’re not paying suppliers on time.
+A high Days Payable Outstanding (DPO) can be advantageous to a company’s cash flow because it means extra cash-on-hand for short-term activities, but it can also mean that you’re not paying suppliers on time.
 If suppliers are continuously being paid late, it can cause a strain in your relationship and they may not want to work with you in the future.

-9. Payments Mix
+9. Mix of Payment Types

-At the end of the day, the more accounts payable metrics you are tracking, the more data and information you have at your fingertips to make smarter business decisions.
-Take the time to look at your metrics and identify areas of your AP process that might be slowing your business down.
+At the end of the day, the more accounts payable metrics you track, the more data and information you have at your fingertips to make smarter business decisions.
+Take the time to look at your metrics and identify areas of your AP process that might be slowing down your business.
 Also, take note of the metrics you are not currently tracking, but should.
 If you’re looking for a simple way to improve business processes, it could be time to consider an AP automation solution with embedded analytics.
 By utilizing AP analytics, AP managers have access to high-quality data that not only drives better decision making, but enables users to optimize their accounts payable process and improve their KPIs.

 Ready to learn more about how to start tracking AP metrics with an automated solution?
 Request a demo today!